fultonj/directord_ceph/README.md

 # directord_ceph

-Use directord.com to deploy ceph via cephadm
+Use [directord and task-core](https://github.com/Directord) to deploy ceph.